-Laboratories are sometimes overwhelmed with large number of radioactive samples for measurements and constrained by time limits.
-Such a situation was encountered during the Chernobyl accident when many nuclear laboratories were flooded by foodstuffs and other samples to be analyzed The most recent work related to finding the optimal allocation of nuclear detector's time for a given number of samples, under time constraints was done by Aljohani [1].
-His methodology was based on minimizing the sum of associated standard deviations of the net counting rate of samples.
-The assumption in Aljohani's [1] was based on having a constant radiation background for all samples which may not be exactly true if samples are measured by a spectrometer or if samples are measured in different locations.
+Nuclear radiation detection laboratories are overwhelmed with huge number of products to be analyzed for dangerous radiation levels constrained by limited working hours available at these laboratories.
+Such a situation was encountered during the Chernobyl accident when many nuclear laboratories were flooded by foodstuffs and other products to be analyzed^[1-5].
+The most recent work related to finding the optimal allocation of nuclear detector's time for a given number of products, under time constraints was done by Aljohani [1].
+His methodology was based on minimizing the sum of associated standard deviations of the net counting rate of products.
+The assumption in Aljohani's [1] was based on having a constant radiation background for all products which may not be exactly true if products are measured by a spectrometer or if products are measured in different locations.

+In nuclear radiation counting detection, only small fraction of nuclei are picked up and recorded by the detector.
+This is depicted as a sampling process done by the detector.
+The more samples picks up by the detector, the better will be the accuracy of the detector's readings.
+Therefore, the accuracy in measuring radioactivity of a product is directly proportional to the time allocated for measurement.
 The case of counting nuclear radiation events can best be modeled by a binomial distribution.
-Knoll [5] states that in the case of a trial that consists of observing a given radioactive nucleus for a period of time t_i , the number of trials is equal to the number of nuclei in the material under observation, and the measurement consists of counting those nuclei that undergo decay.
+Knoll [5] states that in the case of a trial that consists of observing a given radioactive nucleus for a period of time t_i , the number of trials is equal to the number of nuclei in the product under observation, and the measurement consists of counting those nuclei that undergo decay.
 The probability of success is identified as the proportion of nuclei that undergo decay, which is: